Problems in the family

 Consequences of separation or divorce under migration law

-Have you received your residence permit through family reunification?
-Then the condition that you live together as a couple applies (exception EU/EFTA).
+Did you receive your residence permit through family reunification?
+Then the condition applies that you live together as a couple (exception EU/EFTA).

-The residence permit for you and your children can also be extended without living together if:
+The residence permit for you and your children can also be extended without cohabitation if:

 - Your marriage or registered partnership has lasted at least 3 years